 8-2-2020: Cyclone Damien/high winds bear down on n/w coast WA, and Pilbara towns of Karratha, Dampier.
 NSW can expect heavy rain, mostly on the coast.

 From bushfires to floods in eastern Australia?
 Yes, but why?
 But how?
-Is La Nina suddenly active (the bearer of floods for eastern Australia, she is the little sister of El Nino which gives us our droughts.
-She is a weather system spread out across the mid-and-south Pacific Ocean.)
+Why?
+Due to monsoonal lows?
+Or is La Nina suddenly active (the bearer of floods for eastern Australia, she is the little sister of El Nino which gives us our droughts, but not this time, our current droughts are due to the Indian Ocean Dipole.
+La Nina is a weather system spread out across the mid-and-south Pacific Ocean.)
 It does seem as though the Indian Ocean Dipole is no longer active and bringing us drought in Australia.
-Are our rains due to lows from the Asian Pacific, or is anything happening as far south as the Antarctic?
+Are our rains (which are NOT BTW drought-breaking) due to lows from the Asian Pacific, or is anything happening as far south as the Antarctic?

 There are absolute (the rises in temperature-as-measured) and relative aspects of this (the rate(s) of warming).
 But all this is not being believed, or it is believed in ineffective ways, and despite globally-orientated efforts, ignorant politicians in various countries can "regionalise" these differential global effects and so argue that these effects are not global.
 For starters, let's ignore ocean currents, which are complicated, but are understood to be stable systems - that is, at least partly understood.